aminmb2800/Machine-Learning-Per-Title-Encoding/README.md

 pip install matplotlib
 ```

-## Result
+## Results

-We have found out that among these methods the Random Forest method was giving the most optimal results regarding the MSE and RMSE values.
+I have found out that among these methods the Random Forest method was giving the most optimal results regarding the MSE and RMSE values.
-on the other hand the results obtained from the linear regression method were relatively not optimal.
+on the other hand the results obtained from the linear regression method
+re relatively not optimal.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.